 Google also hosts a lot of documentation to help you learn about AdWords and how to run an optimal campaign.
 This documentation includes a large knowledge base with topics ranging from budgeting to how to create your first campaign.
-They also support a very active community of AdWords users and moderators that enable you to quickly troubleshoot any problem you can imagine.

 Con: High Learning Curve

 If you’ve never run a pay-per-click advertising campaign before, you may find that this kind of advertising boasts a high learning curve.
 It’s relatively easy to create a campaign, but you may find that your campaign isn’t performing very well.
 It can be quite difficult to pick keywords that are appropriate to the type of campaign you’re running, to pick keywords that have the right level of competitiveness for your budget, and to create an optimal campaign in which your ads successfully convince people to click on them.